nmggithub/fbsdk-ts/README.md

 ---

-***NOTE:** Don't return or expose single node objects as this will expose it's edges object.
+***NOTE:** Don't return or expose single node objects as this will expose its edges object.
 Instead only return the data, and make any member node objects private.*

 ---